VARIOUS MARINE KEYS.

 030.Scarce Danish Marine Key made by AMPLIDAN of Copenhagen, Denmark.
 One of the finest pounders around!

-These Amplidan model 50713 keys were supplied with installations on Danish vessels and shore stations, and are regarded by many operators as simply the best long arm key in the World.
+These Amplidan model 50713 keys were supplied with installations on Danish vessels and shore stations, and are regarded by many operators as one of the best long arm keys in the World.

 Ex Radio Holland Radio Officer Herman Willemsen states: "Radio-Holland (RH) did not make keys, but used Junker keys, Amplidan keys and Marconi keys on board Dutch ships.
 RH put their label on the key.
 Amplidan was supposed to be their type SL-8, meaning Sleutel-8 = Morse key type 8.